styleguidist/mini-html-webpack-plugin/README.md

-# mini-html-webpack-plugin - A miniature version of html-webpack-plugin with less functionality
+# mini-html-webpack-plugin: a miniature version of html-webpack-plugin with only necessary features

 [![npm](https://img.shields.io/npm/v/mini-html-webpack-plugin.svg)](https://www.npmjs.com/package/mini-html-webpack-plugin) [![Build Status](https://travis-ci.org/styleguidist/mini-html-webpack-plugin.svg)](https://travis-ci.org/styleguidist/mini-html-webpack-plugin)

 The plugin writes CSS and JS asset paths for you automatically.
+Works with webpack 3 and 4.

-You can also override most of it.
-It does **not** work with html-webpack-plugin plugins!
+**It does not work with html-webpack-plugin plugins!**

 ## Usage